AlexVery/Doxa-Divine-Quest/README.md

 </div>

-I managed to translate the game into tha languages I know and then thanks to the help from close friends i managed to translate the game into the different languages seen in *Figure 2*.
+I managed to translate the game into the languages I know and then thanks to the help from close friends i managed to translate the game into the different languages seen in *Figure 2*.
 <div align="center">

   <p align="center">